learn-co-curriculum/hash-applications/README.md

 * Routers and Internet

-	Sometimes, a web application will block network traffic from ip addresses.
+	Sometimes, a web application will block network traffic from IP addresses.
 This is another problem of repeated lookup that can be solved from a hash.

 * Forbidden Passwords